Stacklane includes native support for

 .scss) files due to the additional capabilities offered.
 There are performance benefits to SCSS in addition to its functionality -- SCSS inherently supports combining many files into one, as well as minification.

-There are many excellent content delivery networks these days, where third party libraries are dependable, static, and versioned.
+There are many excellent services these days, where third party libraries are dependable, distributed, and versioned.

 jsDelivr is one such service.